um-pdavila/acs_docs/docs/services/2-transfer.rst

 Selecting Logon Type: **Ask for password** will prompt for a password each connection.\ |FileZilla Site Manager|

+Remeber Pegasus and Apex use your IDSC account for authentication.
+Triton uses your CaneID.

 Click the "Connect" button.
 Once connected, drag and drop files or directories between your local machine and the server.